-Inositol, which is available in Nourished gummy vitamin stacks, is a powerful naturally-occurring carbocyclic sugar that offers a host of scientifically proven benefits when it comes to combating symptoms of PCOS.
+Inositol, which is available in Nourished gummy stacks, is a powerful naturally-occurring carbocyclic sugar that offers a host of scientifically proven benefits when it comes to combating symptoms of PCOS.

 Some studies have shown that Inositol can restore ovarian activity/regularity and increase fertility [i].
 Other findings show that Inositol helps to improve the regularity of the menstrual cycle [ii], has a beneficial effect on the metabolic profile of women with PCOS, regulates insulin levels and reduces blood pressure too [iii].

 The benefits don’t stop there either, as this powerhouse supplement reduces the presence of hyperandrogenism, (the presence of male sex hormones) and how they can affect the female body. [iv]

 Dieting isn't as easy as incorporating an ingredient such as Inositol into your nutrition regime, but exercise and consuming certain foods is a change that is recommended by scientific studies to show improvements to the symptoms of PCOS.